bvz2000/use/README.md

 These are just a few simple examples.
 Essentially any changes that you can make manually to a shell to control the environment and change the behavior of the shell itself can be encoded in a use package and invoked with a single command.

-If you are familiar with Python programming, a decent analogy would be Python Virtual Environments.
-The 'use' system allows for similar customizations of your entire environment but in a way that is both simple and comprehensive.

 'Use' is designed to work under UNIX-like systems like Linux and MacOS.
 It *may* work with WSL (Windows Subsystem for Linux) but is untested.
-It is currently only set up to work under the BASH shell, but it would be relatively trivial to add other shells if there was some demand for this.
+It is currently only set up to work under the BASH shell, but it would be relatively trivial to add other shells if there was some demand for this (it is already set up to be modular in terms of which shell types it interacts with).

-This toolset is based on a system that we use where I work.
-This is my own interpretation and implementation.

 ---
 # Installation